We are no longer accepting applications for the 2015 Summer Student Volunteer Program. Thank you for considering UConn Health.

 - Attend an orientation program which you will be invited to attend after you pass your health screening.

-- Obtain a picture identification badge from Public Safety after completion of all other requirements, and wear it every time you volunteer.
+- Obtain a picture identification badge from the Police Department after completion of all other requirements, and wear it every time you volunteer.

-If your application is received by March 20, 2014, you will be called to schedule an interview with a staff member from Volunteer Services.
+If your application is received between February 1 and February 20, 2015, you will be called to schedule an interview with a staff member from Volunteer Services.

 During the interview, volunteer opportunities, the health screening process and the orientation will be discussed.
 You must have blood work done before your health screening.
 After you clear your health screening, you will be invited to a Volunteer Services Orientation.

 If you have any questions, please call Lisa at 860-679-2381 from 8 a.m. to 5 p.m., Monday through Friday.
 Thank you for considering UConn Health for your volunteer service.
 Your willingness to share your skills, your efforts and your valuable time is greatly appreciated by staff and patients at UConn Health.